isomerpages/moe-pasirrissec/_cca/Sports Groups/Basketball.md

 ### **Highlights**

+Participated in National School Games - EZ B Division Basketball 2025 with the Boys team emerging top 8 in the East Zone.

+Participated in National School Games - Basketball C Division 2024 with the Girls team merging Champion in League 3.

 Participated in National School Games - EZ "B" Division Basketball Tournament 2022 with the Girls team emerging top 6 in the East zone.

 Participated in Whye Nam Cup U14 with the Boys team emerging 3rd for this inter-school tournament.